kelvinbest1/StressorApp/README.md

 This project is available as open source under the terms of the MIT License.

 # Code of Conduct
-Everyone interacting in the Goals project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the Stressor project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.